micbay/RaceTimerAndController/README.md

 ### **Prerequisites**
 This project involves a lot of different hardware and software concepts, and implements some more intermediate to advanced code for Arduino.

-However, I have endeavored to explain in enough detail that someone with almost no experience can still follow along, and sucessfully build a working controller.
+However, I have endeavored to explain in enough detail that someone with almost no experience can still follow along, and successfully build a working controller.
 It will even be possible to customize menu text and default game settings, without having to write new code.

 It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
-To get up to speed on those basics, there are many great resources from [Arduino](https://www.arduino.cc/en/Guide) and around the web, covering them exhaustively.
+To get up to speed on those basics, please check out, [Getting Started With Arduino Projects](https://www.arduino.cc/en/Guide), or many other great resources around the web.

 <br>